 What is a Chart?

-A chart is a graphical representation of an asset’s price movement over time.
-Graphs are displayed for specific periods, ranging from a minute to decades.
-Traders’ activities form charts.
-Thus, they accurately represent the market condition and decisions and provide useful data for traders to predict prices.
 Charts are user-friendly, showing traders an efficient, easy-to-read, navigable graph of assets.
 Price movements appear from the left, moving towards the right so that the latest prices appear first from the right.
 All charts show an asset’s opening and closing price, demand and supply, and market sentiments.
 Every chart shows an aggregate of traders’ activities for human traders and trading robots (algorithms).

 There are three types of charts that are commonly used:

-3. Japanese Candlestick charts.
+- Japanese Candlestick Charts.

 Next, we’ll explore how each chart type works and how to analyze them.